|

 Archaeological Services from Ewloe, Flintshire, had moved on to a site that was then a car park,

-but on which terraces of houses used to stand, to see what lay under
+but on which houses used to stand, to see what lay under

 At this point I should pay tribute to the three Schofield Brothers who

-and rooms (right) as well as the dig site.
+and rooms (far right), at that time called Curshaw's as well as the dig site.
+Curshaw's was once known

 as The Cheshire Cat - a restaurant at one time owned by the brothers' uncle,

-halted their plans to build houses on the site.
-They were
+plans to build houses on the site, being

 community-spirited enough to let the archaeologists take a look first.